List of compression Member Posts-part 2.

 If 50-KSI steel is used. (b) Repeat the problem, using Table 4-1 of the Manual. (c) Calculate and, using the equations of AISC Section E3,

-This is the 13th post of the compression Member Posts-part 2 which includes Example 5-3.
-From Prof. Jack McCormac’s handbook.
-An HSS is used for an 18-ft-long column with simple end supports.
+This is the 3rd post in the Compression Member Posts-part 2 series, which includes Example 5-3 from Prof. Jack McCormac’s handbook.
+A square HSS section measuring 18 x 15 x 1/2 inches is used for an 18-ft-long column with simple end supports.
+The column section is non-slender.

 Solved problem- 5-3 for factored compression force.

-(a) Determine and with the appropriate AISC equations.
+(a) Determine Φc*Pn and Pn/Ωc with the appropriate AISC equations.

-This is the link to post 13: A Solved problem 5-3 for local buckling.
+This link to post 13: A solved problem 5-3 for local buckling.

 14- Solved problem 6-8 for local buckling.

-This is the 14th post of the compression Member Posts-part 2 which includes a Solved problem 6-8 From Prof. Jack McCormac’s handbook.
+This is the 4rth post of the compression Member Posts-part 2, which includes solved problem-6-8 from Prof. Jack McCormac’s handbook.
 Determine the axial compressive design strength and the allowable design strength of a 24-ft HSS column section.

 Solved problem 6.8-Determine the axial compressive design strength.